matthew-brett/dash-grant/case_for_support.md

 feeding back to the development consultant team.
 For four weeks prior to the course to one week following we will have a weekly short review meeting, and thrice weekly 30 minute stand-up meetings to feed back on progress and obstacles.
-We will follow each course by a team meeting at which the team leader presents and discusses a ~2 page report discussing success and failure, and proposals for improving our process, and the next course.
+We will collect student feedback after each course, and follow up with a team meeting at which the team leader presents and discusses a ~2 page report discussing success and failure, and proposals for improving our process, and the next course.

 We will record bugs, errors in documentation or desirable features using the usual Github / version control features.